effector/effector/beta/src/content/docs/en/guides/server-side-rendering.md

 The main feature of isomorphic SSR - the same code is used to both server render and client app.

-For sake of example we will use a very simple React app example - all of it will be contained in one module:
+For sake of example we will use a very simple React-based counter app - all of it will be contained in one module:

 ```tsx
 // app.tsx